Bank of England should keep targeting inflation - Reuters poll

 Britain's economy has barely grown at all since 2010 and is one of the few among its industrialised peers that is still smaller than where it was before the crisis began in 2007.
 It shrank in the last few months of 2012.

-A small majority, 19 of 37, said that if the BoE were to drop inflation targeting it should instead adopt a dual mandate like the Federal Reserve, which also targets unemployment.
+A small majority, 19 of 37, said that if the Bank were to drop inflation targeting it should instead adopt a dual mandate like the Federal Reserve, which also targets unemployment.

 The bank has been widely criticised for focusing on consumer prices while letting credit expand wildly early in the last decade, triggering an unprecedented boom in house prices.

-"Low inflation was more the result of general global conditions than anything the BoE was able to achieve," noted Commerzbank economist Peter Dixon.
+"Low inflation was more the result of general global conditions than anything the Bank was able to achieve," noted Commerzbank economist Peter Dixon.

 "So whilst it served a useful purpose the target may not, in retrospect, been appropriate for the conditions prevailing at the time, in which asset price inflation was a bigger problem."